troglobit/troglobit.github.io/content/about.md

 date: 2014-06-29T17:01:00Z
 ---

-Welcome, my name is Joachim Nilsson, I'm a hacker and this is my blog!
-My handle, `troglobit`, is a tribute to my old friend Henrik Flordal for inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.
+My name is Joachim Nilsson and I'm a hacker.  `troglobit`, is a tribute to my old friend Henrik Flordal for inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.

-I work at [Westermo R&D][westermo] as a software architect for [WeOS][], an embedded Linux network operating system for switches and routers.
+I work at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],